84000/translation-memory-resources/README.md

 ### Markup
 These TMs were created using the standard TMX format with some added metadata:
-- The Tibetan folio page is marked for each segment in a <prop name="folio"> element, this allows the segment to be linked directly to the page in the eKangyur or English publication, for example in [our own TM search tool](http://translator-tools.84000-translate.org/index.html?tab=tibetan-search).
+- The Tibetan folio page is marked for each segment in a &lt;prop name="folio"> element, this allows the segment to be linked directly to the page in the eKangyur or English publication, for example in [our own TM search tool](http://translator-tools.84000-translate.org/index.html?tab=tibetan-search).
-- The position of the Tibetan string on that folio page was marked with <prop name="position"> representing the character count on that page, however, note that the UI would always read from the first instance of the string on each page, so this is not entirely reliable for duplicate strings.
+- The position of the Tibetan string on that folio page was marked with &lt;prop name="position"> representing the character count on that page, however, note that the UI would always read from the first instance of the string on each page, so this is not entirely reliable for duplicate strings.
 - A timestamp and creationid for each TM segment.

 Here is a sample of the markup from version -1.0 :